encode/django-rest-framework/docs/tutorial/1-serialization.md

 We'll also need to create an initial migration for our snippet model, and sync the database for the first time.

     python manage.py makemigrations snippets
-    python manage.py migrate
+    python manage.py migrate snippets

 ## Creating a Serializer class

 The first thing we need to get started on our Web API is to provide a way of serializing and deserializing the snippet instances into representations such as `json`.
 We can do this by declaring serializers that work very similar to Django's forms.
 Create a file in the `snippets` directory named `serializers.py` and add the following.

     from rest_framework import serializers
     from snippets.models import Snippet, LANGUAGE_CHOICES, STYLE_CHOICES